sweirich/equations-ln/README.md

   [https://github.com/plclub/metalib](https://github.com/plclub/metalib).
   Make sure that you compile and install this library _first_.

-  You also need the equations library.
+  You also need to install the equations library.

-  After you have done that, you can use make to compile the tutorial material and generate the documentation.
+  After you have done that, you can use make

     `make`             - Compile all Coq files